wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will display Google Analytics data and statistics into Admin Dashboard.
+This plugin will display Google Analytics data and statistics inside your WordPress Blog, on your Administration Dashboard.

 == Description ==

-This plugin will display Google Analytics data and statistics into Admin Dashboard.

 Using a widget, Google Analytics Dashboard for WP displays detailed info and statistics about: number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your Admin Dashboard.